T-NOIR-STUDIO/zchat-public/README.md

 **Private & encrypted messenger** — end-to-end encryption (E2EE), real-time chat, voice/video calls, and multi-device sync via Supabase.

-ZChat is a web-based messenger focused on privacy: messages can be encrypted client-side (RSA-OAEP + AES-GCM), avatars and keys sync by user ID (not username), and optional passcode lock protects the session.
+ZChat is a web-based messenger focused on privacy: messages can be encrypted client-side (P-256-ECC + AES-GCM), avatars and keys sync by user ID (not username), and optional passcode lock protects the session.

 ---